gilramir/argparse/README.md

 # Argument

 The following fields can be set in Argument:

-* Type: a literal value whose type is the same as the value of this argument.
-    The recommendation is to use the nil value for the type, as in:
-    "", 0, false, []string{}, etc.

 * Short: (optional) The sort (one-dash) version of this argument.
 You must supply the "-".